meg-gutshall/beer-snob/process.md

 license for open sourcing regulationg, and a code of conduct for any open source contributors to follow.
 Bundler then initializes a git repo for your gem!

+### Setup - Connecting Your Gem to GitHub

-3. `cd` into your newly created gem folder and navigate to GitHub.
+1. `cd` into your newly created gem folder and navigate to GitHub.
 Create a new repository with the same name as your gem.
 Type `git add .` into your terminal, then enter the last three lines in the "create a new repository on the command line" option displayed on the new page loaded in GitHub for your gem repository.
-4. Refresh your GitHub page and you'll see your gem and its files now in your GitHub repository.
+2. Refresh your GitHub page and you'll see your gem and its files now in your GitHub repository.
-5. To make sure you're working out of the correct repo, click on the green "Clone of download" button in your gem's repository.
+3. To make sure you're working out of the correct repo, click on the green "Clone of download" button in your gem's repository.
 Make sure that "Clone with SSH" is selected and not "Clone with HTTPS".
 Click on the clipboard image to copy the link and return to your terminal.
 Make sure you're in the `code` folder, then type `git clone` and paste the link to clone the correct repo for your gem project.
-6. Your new gem's repo folder should appear in your locael `code` folder.
+4. Your new gem's repo folder should appear in your local `code` folder.
 Open your text editor of choice and `cd` into the gem folder to start working.
-7. To test your text editor's connectivity to GitHub, make a change to your `README.md` file and save.
+  _Hint:_ To test your text editor's connectivity to GitHub, make a change to your `README.md` file and save.
 In the terminal, type `git add .`, `git commit -m "Modify README.md"`, and `git push`.
 When you refresh your GitHub page, you should see the updated commit message and two commits.

+### Setup - The Executable File

+1. Add your executable file (the file that makes the app run) in the `bin` folder.
+I named mine `beer-snob`.
+(Remember to add `#!/usr/bin/env ruby` as the first line so your computer knows the file is written in ruby.)
+2.

 ## Scraping

 I decided to start my project by creating a `scraper.rb` file.
 I actually began the file in a practice repo to just mess around and see what I could come up with, but when it started coming together, I pasted my work into a file in my gem repo.

 For each beer I wanted to store the style name, family name, and a brief description of its characteristics.
 Since some beers have a longer description than others, I decided just to store the first paragraph of each beer description.
 Next I wanted to store the listed examples of brewery and beer name for each style.
-This was a little tricky because it required me to create a nested array composed of hashes.
+This was a little tricky because I kept getting back the list of breweries followed by the list of beer names instead of them being paired together.
+In the end, it required me to create a nested array composed of hashes to be able to keep the beer name and brewery as a pair.

 Then, I wanted to stored some of the info from the "Style A-Z" section but not all of it.
 I ran into issues here because the `<li>` tags used had the same class name as the "Quanitative Style Statistics" section.
 I decided to index the `<li>` tags and pull each value directly from the corresponding line.
 All information for each beer is being stored as a nested hash in an array called `beer_info`.